Splay and polar order in a system of hard pear-like molecules: confrontation of Monte Carlo numerical simulations with density functional theory calculations: Methods

 \subsection{Monte Carlo simulations}

-To establish the phase sequence for the particle model under consideration, we performed NpT Monte Carlo simulations\cite{Wood1968,Allen2017,Allen2019} of $N = 4320$ particles using our RAMPACK software\footnote{\url{https://github.com/PKua007/rampack}}.
-As the interactions are purely hard-core, the only independent thermodynamic parameter is the reduced pressure and temperature ratio $p^*/T^* = p V/k_B T$, where $V$ is the volume of a single particle and $k_B$ is the Boltzmann constant.
-We investigated $p^*/T^*$ from the range $[1.0, 11.0]$ corresponding to packing fractions $\eta \in [0.15, 0.50]$, which covered the entire phase sequence, from the isotropic liquid to the solid state.
-The simulations consisted of the thermalization run and the production run, where ensemble averages of order parameters and correlation functions were gathered.
-Both simulation phases lasted around $10^8$ Monte Carlo cycles.
+To establish the phase sequence for the molecule model under consideration, we performed NpT Monte Carlo simulations\cite{Wood1968,Allen2017,Allen2019} of $N = 4320$ molecules using our RAMPACK software\footnote{\url{https://github.com/PKua007/rampack}}.
+As the interactions are purely hard-core, the only independent thermodynamic parameter is the reduced pressure and temperature ratio $p^*/T^* = p V/k_B T$, where $V$ is the volume of a single molecule and $k_B$ is the Boltzmann constant.
+We investigated $p^*/T^*$ from the range $[1.0, 11.0]$ corresponding to packing fractions $\eta \in [0.15, 0.51]$, which covered the entire phase sequence, from the isotropic liquid to the solid state.
+For each $p^*/T^*$ value, we performed a single simulation run consisting of the equilibration phase and the production phase.
+Both phases lasted around $10^8$ Monte Carlo cycles for most $p^*/T^*$ values, however the crystalline phase required extending the equilibration phase to $3 \cross 10^8$ cycles.
+In the production phase, instantaneous order parameters and values of \red{pair-}correlation functions were computed every $10^5$ cycles and averaged at the end.
 Each cycle consisted of $N$ rototranslation moves, $N/10$ flip moves, and a single box move.
 In the rototranslation move, a molecule was chosen at random and its position and rotation were perturbed randomly.
-During the flip move, a random shape was rotated 180 degrees so that the sense of the molecular axis $\vu{a}_i$ changed ($\vu{a}_i \rightarrow -\vu{a}_i$), while the direction remained unchanged.
+During the flip move, a random molecule was rotated 180 degrees so that the sense of the molecular axis $\vu{a}_i$ changed ($\vu{a}_i \rightarrow -\vu{a}_i$), while the direction remained unchanged.
 The flip move facilitated polar order relaxation, especially for high packing fractions.
 For both types of moves, perturbations were accepted only if no overlap was introduced.
-During the box move, box vectors $\vb{b}_1, \vb{b}_2, \vb{b}_3$ were randomly perturbed.
-Overlapping configurations were rejected immediately, while non-overlapping ones were accepted with a probability given by the Metropolis criterion
+During the box move, box vectors $\vb{b}_1, \vb{b}_2, \vb{b}_3$ were randomly perturbed and the positions of particles' centers were appropriately updated .
+Overlapping configurations were rejected immediately, while non-overlapping ones were accepted with a probability given by the Metropolis-Wood criterion \cite{Wood1968jcp,Wood1968}.